Stageable – Application Guidelines

 • Single line spacing for dialogue

-• Fully capitalise scene headings (e.g. SCENE 1)
+• Capitalise scene headings (e.g. SCENE 1)

-• Fully capitalise speaker names
+• Capitalise speaker names

 • Use italics for stage directions

-• Above all else, ensure consistent and clear use of conventions and formatting throughout
+• Above all else, ensure consistent and clear use of conventions and formatting throughout.

 For further directions QWC recommends following Australian Plays Transform’s Script Format Example.
-Other script formats, including experimental forms, may be accepted on a case-by-case basis.
-Contact the Centre for more information.

 Application criteria

-Key dates
+Key dates – TBC

-Applications open: Monday 1 July – Wednesday 14 August 2024 (6 weeks)
+Applications open: Monday 25 August – Tuesday 7 October 2025 (6 weeks)

-Development workshop (all applicants): October 2024
+Development workshop (all applicants): Late November/early December 2025

 Successful applicants will be publicly announced on QWC’s website and Pen & Pixel email newsletter.
 Applicants will be personally notified of the outcome of their application prior to public announcements.